The Best Way to See the Black Hills When Time Is Limited

 The Badlands and Wall Drug

 The Black Hills is the real entry gate to the West.
-However, your real vacation begins just East on Interstate 90 where you will find The Badlands National Park and the famous Wall Drug.
+However, your real vacation begins just East of the hills on Interstate 90 where you will find The Badlands National Park and the famous Wall Drug.

 You will be tempted to bypass them, but don't do it.
 Both are well worth seeing, and you can do so in less than a half day.